 Be on the watch out for estate agents’ tricks of the trade.
 If you’re not, they’ll probably get a few past you!

 The classic is keeping the buyer talking as they ascend stairs to a flat in a block without a lift.
 This distracts the purchaser from the trek.
+You could even include a bingo section in your house viewing checklist to ensure the agent doesn’t get away with any tricks!

 Some agents will turn the lights on in the daytime.
 This is likely to mean that the place is dark.
 So, if you see lights on, switch them off and see if the place is too dark.